University of Vermont: College of Agriculture and Life Sciences

 The college also offers programs in conjunction with the college of arts and sciences.
 Students who choose these majors, such as Biological Sciences, can choose between either college.

-As a land grant college, UVM receives an annual grant under the Cooperative State Research, Education, and Extension Service to provide agricultural research services to the state of Vermont.
+As a land-grant college, UVM receives an annual grant under the Cooperative State Research, Education, and Extension Service to provide agricultural research services to the state of Vermont.

 College of Education and Social Services

-UVM's College of Education and Social Services (CESS) offers degrees in teacher education, human development & family studies, and social work.
+UVM's College of Education and Social Services (CESS) offers degrees in teacher education, human development & family science, and social work.
 Minors are also available in American Sign Language, special education, and education for cultural and linguistic diversity.
 The college comprises the Department of Leadership and Developmental Sciences, Department of Education, Department of Social Work, and the Center on Disability and Community Inclusion.
 Studies leading to a master's degree or doctorate (Ed.D. or Ph.D.) also are offered.

 College of Medicine

 In 1804, John Pomeroy began teaching students in his house in Burlington, as the first medical department at a state college or university.
 In 1822, the College of Medicine was established as the seventh medical school in the United States, founded by Pomeroy and the medical educator Nathan Smith.

 UVM enrolls approximately 100 medical students in each class; there are approximately 400 medical students.
 The University of Vermont Medical Center is the primary site of clinical education.